Kenya Field Practicum in Public Health & Environment

 - Implement a monitoring and evaluation research project: create data collection instruments, conduct field-based data collection, analyze data, report writing, and present results and recommendations to stakeholders

-- Complete the equivalent of an international health consultancy with the support of knowledgeable faculty, dedicated staff, and a network of committed classmates
+- Complete the equivalent of an global health consultancy with the support of knowledgeable faculty, dedicated staff, and a network of committed classmates

 - Make field visits to community health and development programs